New Town Hall Project

 The Town evaluated no fewer than 8 potential locations for a Town Hall within the Town limits.
 This included existing buildings (which would require renovation) and vacant land (which is at a premium).
 Multiple factors were considered, to include accessibility for the public, cost of each option, and site constraints.

 As part of the Salamander Resort rezoning, approved in 2007, Salamander agreed to provide a location for a Town Office in their “Mixed-Use Village” portion of the development on North Pendleton Street.
 In addition, Salamander proffered a “Village Green” open space area that would allow access by the public, small events, community activities, and limited recreational options.

-After multiple layout iterations and discussions, the Town Council has conceptually agreed to a Letter of Intent with Salamander that would relocate the already-approved location of the Town Office and Village Green to the parcel that is immediately adjacent to the Town’s recently-acquired property.
+After multiple layout iterations and discussions, the Town Council entered into to a Letter of Intent with Salamander that would relocate the already-approved location of the Town Office and Village Green to the parcel that is immediately adjacent to the Town’s recently-acquired property.
 The majority of this property is proposed to be consolidated into one parcel to provide for a Town Hall and associated parking, and the Village Green will be an adjacent open space owned by Salamander and available for use by the Town and residents.

 The Town Hall will be built in the location of the current Town Office building.
 By replacing the current building, the Town will maintain connection with the community and ease of pedestrian and vehicular access.
 A covered, public walkway will provide a connection between the parking and Town Green to the north and West Marshall Street to the South.
 A conceptual layout of the site and building is provided at this link.

 Initial renderings and sketches of the new Town Hall have been developed to guide the formal architectural and engineering process.
 The Town will work with its architect and the HDRC to ensure that the design is complementary to existing architecture in Middleburg, that it reflects an appropriate feel and welcoming atmosphere, and that it blends in with its immediate neighbors.